Mario-Jimenez-Rama/Inference-Stopping-Boundary-Gauss-Markov/README.md

-Software companion for my bachelor thesis "Optimal stopping problems for Ornstein-Uhlenbeck processes in mathematical finance".
+Software companion for my master thesis "Parametric Inference on the Optimal Stopping Boundary for Gauss-Markov Processes".